View this document as: a single page | multiple pages.

 The use of a federation protocol allows RPs to be shielded from the complexities and requirements of managing individual authenticators.
 When a new authentication technology is adopted, only the IdP needs to be updated in order for the entire network to benefit.
 The home agency has the option to bind and manage any number of valid PIV credentials to the PIV identity account.
 The lifecycle of adding and removing authenticators to the PIV identity account does not affect the RP, which implements only the federation protocol.

 Federation allows an RP to access PIV identity accounts that originate from different agencies on different networks.
 This connection allows an agency to leverage the identity infrastructure of another agency without needing to replicate the PIV identity account management process.
+The federation process allows the cardholder to use their established PIV credentials to authenticate to a variety of services through the PIV IdP without having to establish separate credentials at those RPs.

 Many RPs need access to attributes about the subscriber, such as a display name or contact information.
 The fixed set of attributes included in a PIV certificate are presented as a whole to all RPs at which the certificate is presented, and some derived PIV credentials carry no attributes at all.
 In contrast, the attributes released during a federation transaction can vary depending on a variety of factors, including the nature of access required and the parameters of the RP.
 These attributes can include information in the PIV identity account that is not carried in any specific authenticator.
 In fact, these attributes are made available to the RP separate from the subscriber’s use of any particular authenticator.